wso2-attic/asgardeo-auth-angular-sdk/README.md

 ### 1. Installing the Package

-Install the Angular library from the npm registry.
+Install the Asgardeo auth angular library from the npm registry.
 ```bash
 npm install --save @asgardeo/auth-angular
 ```

 ### 2. Import `AsgardeoAuthModule` and Provide Configuration Parameters

 Add the `AsgardeoAuthModule` to the imports array of your root app module.
 Pass the config object to the `forRoot` function.
-See all the available configurations list [here](#configuration).
+See list of available configurations [here](#configuration).

 ```typescript
 // app.module.ts